w3f/polkadot-wiki/docs/learn/learn-spree.md

 - These fragments have their own storage and own [XCM](learn-xcm.md) endpoint.
 - All instances across parachains have identical logic.
 - It executes alongside parachain logic.
-- Protected: storage can not be altered by parachain logic; messages can not be faked from them by parachains.
+- Protected: storage cannot be altered by parachain logic; messages cannot be faked from them by parachains.

 ## Origin